FatemehGholamzadeh/B.Sc-Project/README.md

 Experimental results demonstrate the high efficiency of the proposed approach in forecasting the concentrations of air pollutions in Tehran city.

+## Introduction

+Our dataset contains the concentrations of different air pollutants from several stations in the city of Tehran.
+By performing some tests such as causality test, it was deduced that pollutants of a given station have some impact on each other and also on pollutants of nearby stations.
+So in this paper we are going to capture these correlations to improve the accuracy of forecasting.
+For this purpose, multivariate approach is recommended.